The Bankrate promise

 If you don’t have much net income remaining after your necessary expenses, there are a few things you can do.

-When you have a major change in your life, such as having a baby or becoming head of household, you should complete a new W-4.
-Doing so provides a more accurate depiction of your finances while allowing you to have less tax withheld from each paycheck, thereby increasing your net income.
+When you have a major change in your life, such as having a baby or becoming the head of a household, you should complete a new W-4.
+Doing so ensures the right amount of taxes are being taken from your paycheck.
+Adding a new dependent could reduce the amount of taxes you pay, therefore increasing your net income, for example.

-Another option is to consider the deductions from your paycheck.
+Another option is to consider what benefits are deducted from your paycheck.
 Each year, your employer has an open enrollment period, where you can make changes to your insurance.
-You can also lower or increase your retirement contributions based on how much money you have remaining after deducting necessary expenses from your net income.
-It makes sense to withhold the maximum amount you can contribute to tax-advantaged retirement accounts, as this both lowers your taxes as well as providing more funds for your retirement.
+You can also decrease or increase your retirement contributions based on how much money you have remaining after deducting necessary expenses from your net income.
+It makes sense to withhold the maximum amount you can contribute to tax-advantaged retirement accounts, as this both lowers your taxes and helps you build a nest egg for your retirement.